-The UE must be able to initiate and receive Voice Calls and SMS over IMS as described in the main body of this document regardless whether Data Off is activated, i.e. the UE continues to use (does not disconnect) the PDN connection via the IMS well-known APN as described in section 4.3.
+The UE must be able to initiate and receive Voice Calls and SMS over IMS as described in the main body of this document regardless whether Data Off is active.
+For this reason, the operator must configure "MMTel Voice" and "SMS over IMS" as 3GPP PS Data Off Exempt Services, see section C.3.